Car loan refinancing can help save you money, by giving you a lower rate, fewer fees and more flexibility.

 Car loan refinancing is switching from your current loan to another one.
-You should change to a loan that gives you lower rates, fewer fees or more straightforward repayment options to help you pay it off sooner or at a lesser cost.
+If you’re unhappy with your existing car loan, consider changing to one that gives you more benefits.
+Benefits can include: a lower interest rate, fewer fees and flexible repayment options to help you pay it off sooner or at a lesser cost.

-You use the new loan to pay off the existing one and then continue to make repayments on the new loan.
+Once approved for a new loan, you can use it to pay off your existing one and then continue to make repayments on the new loan.
 If done correctly, refinancing your car loan can potentially save you hundreds, if not thousands, of dollars.

-You can either look for the refinancing yourself or enlist the services of a finance broker, who works on your behalf to get the best option.
+You can either look for a new refinancing loan yourself or enlist the services of a finance broker, who works on your behalf to get the best option.

 If you’re still sitting on the fence about whether refinancing your car loan is a good idea, here are a few benefits to consider:

-- Make the balloon payment more manageable.
-If you are currently paying off dealer finance, it’s likely you have a balloon payment to cover when the loan ends.
+- Makes the balloon payment more manageable.
+If you are currently paying off dealer finance, it’s likely you’ll have a balloon payment to cover when the loan ends.
 Refinancing allows you to pay off your balloon payment over an extended period if you can’t repay the final lump sum.

 - Change lenders.
 If you’re unhappy with your current lender or would prefer a different one, refinancing allows you to choose a new loan provider.